St Kilda Club Board Member Biographies

 Now based in Ayrshire, I have recently retired after 39 years as a School Librarian and am looking forward to having more time for walking, enjoying Scottish Trad Music and visiting more Scottish Islands.
 Along the way I will continue to raise awareness of the outstanding beauty, cultural and natural history of the St Kilda Islands and, in doing so, promote their conservation and protection.

 I’m a mum-of-one and keen photographer.
-Born in Edinburgh, I’ve also lived in Dundee and Long Island (New York), went to university in Aberdeen and now live with my husband and son in Peterborough.
-Whenever the opportunity allows, you’ll find me (and my camera!) planning my next adventure somewhere, usually Scotland and the more remote the better!
-This probably explains my on-going love for St Kilda!
+Born in Edinburgh, I’ve lived in Dundee and Long Island (New York), went to university in Aberdeen and now live with my husband and son in Peterborough.
+By coincidence I live very close to our Treasurer, Pauline, and we often meet at Flag Fen Archaeology Park on the outskirts of Peterborough where we visit their very own flock of Soay sheep.

 Want to know the latest